Shulcz/snake_game/README.md

 W, A, S, D keys - to control the snake.
 Space key - to pause the game.
 Esc key - to exit the game.

-## About The Project
-The game was created on the instructions of a teacher on the basics of programming in C++ in the first year of applied mathematics and computer science of the first semester of the Faculty of Applied Mathematics and Control Processes of St. Petersburg State University